State Regulators Settle with ACI Payments, Inc. for Unauthorized Transactions from Mr. Cooper Customer Accounts

 This enforcement action orders the following of ACI Payments, Inc.:

-- Agreement Monitoring – Regular reporting (for two years) to a state regulator monitoring committee to ensure both the adequacy of the risk management programs and compliance with the order.

-- Administrative Costs and Penalties – Payment of $10 million in fines for administrative costs and penalties.

 State financial regulators license and supervise over 33,000 nonbank financial services companies through the Nationwide Multistate Licensing System (NMLS), including mortgage companies, money services businesses, consumer finance providers and debt collectors.
-California consumers can submit complaints about nonbank financial services companies by submitting a complaint with the Department online at dfpi.ca.gov/submit-a-complaint/.
-Consumers can also verify that a company is licensed to do business in their state, and view past enforcement actions, by visiting NMLS Consumer Access.
+Maine consumers can submit complaints about nonbank financial services companies by contacting CCP.PFR@maine.gov or by phone (207-624-8527) Consumers can also verify that a company is licensed to do business in their state, and view past enforcement actions, by visiting NMLS Consumer Access.

-Read the enforcement action which includes the list of participating states on the Conference of State Bank Supervisors website.